kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

 #### Kext
 *Note: Kexts won´t be updated on a regular basis or not at all.
-Please use the provided links or hackintool to manually update kexts.
-DO NOT use hackintools method to install kexts.
+Please use the provided links or hackintool to manually update kexts. **DO NOT use hackintools method to install kexts**.
 Just download them and copy-paste new versions in to your /EFI/OC/KEXT folder.*

 | Name       | Description           |Source|
 | ------------- |-------------|-------------|